mvaldesdeleon/generative-music-with-haskell/README.md

 You do not need to implement all the modules, so I recommend coming up with a plan as to which kind of sounds you'd like to synthesize first, then working on the modules you need for those sounds.

+Once you have some sounds, you can go to the [Generative.hs](src/MuniHac/Generative.hs).
+There you will find additional code to turn your sounds into MIDI instruments, generate some MIDI notes, and render the result.

 ## Solutions

 Ultimately, I want you to have fun and experiment making sounds.
 If you need a specific module but don't want to implement it, or if you're curious to compare implementations, you can find the solutions alongside all my test code in the `experimental` branch.